-On the 1st July, I attended the MIA Summer Reception at the House of Lords.
+On the 1st of July, I attended the MIA Summer Reception at the House of Lords.
 As you can imagine, it was a special event for me, being the 20th Anniversary of the business organisation that I founded, with a huge amount of help from some high-profile influential figures from within the industry.

 Click here to subscribe to our print edition!

 As is always the case with functions of this type, I met a lot of old friends and colleagues, as well as many new ones.
 After the usual banter about motorsport, the inevitable question would arise about what I’m up to these days.
 If you work in an organisation, it’s probably not such a difficult question to answer.
 If like me, you have more than one string to your bow, it can be rather more tricky.
-Needless to say, someone kindly suggested that having spent 40 years in the motorsport business, isn’t about time I thought of retiring?
+Needless to say, someone kindly suggested that having spent 40 years in the motorsport business, isn’t it about time I thought of retiring?

 I’m delighted to report that far from retiring, I’m busier now than ever.
 So what am I up to these days?
-Well for a start, I’m enjoying myself immensely, which is the most important criteria for me.
+Well for a start, I’m enjoying myself immensely, which is the most important criterion for me.
 I don’t mind admitting that I’ve come seriously close to walking away from the sport a couple of times during the past few years.
-One of the primary reasons for this has been a couple of unpleasant encounters with the fathers of young race drivers, who not only think their sons walk on water, but believe that it’s their right to receive financial support from the business sector.
+One of the primary reasons for this has been a couple of unpleasant encounters with the fathers of young race drivers, who not only think their sons walk on water but believe that it’s their right to receive financial support from the business sector.
 To them, sponsorship flows from a tap!

 My work today can be divided into four main sectors: